CPALMS Logo Generated on 9/18/2025 at 4:38 AM

 Lesson Plans

-In this lesson, the geometric definition of a parabola is introduced.
-Then students learn how to write the equation of a parabola in vertex form given its focus and directrix.
+• I'm Focused on the Right Directrix # In this lesson, the geometric definition of a parabola is introduced.
+Students will also learn how to write the equation of a parabola in vertex form given its focus and directrix.

 • Teachers can use this resource to teach students how to derive the equation of a parabola in vertex form y = a(x – h)2 + k, when given the (x, y) coordinates of the focus and the linear equation of the directrix.